top of page

 Alternatively, you can visit a local DHHS office to apply in person.

-To determine your eligibility for Medicaid, accurate and up-to-date information about your household income, assets, and family size is essential.
-There are several categories of individuals who may qualify for Medicaid, including:
+To determine your eligibility for Nebraska Medicaid, accurate and up-to-date information about your household income, assets, and family size is essential.
+There are several categories of individuals who may qualify for Medicaid in Nebraska, including:

 • Individuals who are 65 years or older